Advika-A/Advika-A/README.md

 - 👋 Hi, I’m Advika!
 - 👀 I’m interested in programming, ethical hacking, software development and also reading, swimming, music and socializing!
-- 🌱 I’m currently learning programming in python.
+- 🌱 I’m currently learning programming in python and c, and i recently got started with cyber security!
 - 😄 Pronouns: she/her

 <!---